Downsizing – Less Stuff – More Happiness

-This might be a hard thing for you to grasp especially when we live in a society that equates happiness with having the biggest house, the most expensive cars, and the latest TV.
+This concept of downsizing – less stuff might be a hard thing for you to grasp, especially when we live in a society that equates happiness with having the biggest house, the most expensive cars, and the latest TV.
 Do we do this to compete with our neighbours.
-Honestly, I could care less about what my neighbours have.
-Do I care about them – absolutely.
+Honestly, I could care less about what my neighbours in Innisfil have.
+Do I care about them – absolutely!
 But not about the stuff they own.

-Here are several other areas where you can choose minimalist living through downsizing:
+Here are several other areas where you can choose minimalist living through downsizing-less stuff: